SystemsApproach/private5g/cloud.rst

    big part of the democratization story.
 Avoid pivoting to a full operationalization discussion, which we tell elsewhere (which we likely introduce as part of Background material in Chapter 1).
+   Probably focus on "user/operator" perspective (rather than "under the covers" perspective).

 This chapter identifies all the subsystems that go into building and operationalizing a cloud capable of running an assortment of